OberaiGroup/getting_started/git_crash_course.md

 The commands below are usable on the command line within any initialized git repository; the only exception is `git init` (explained below).
+All commands are meant to be executed on the same line despite what the below formatting may show.

 | Command | Action |
 | :--- | :--- |